 The Swedes would do themselves a favour by seriously questioning what they’re being told about Russia.
 I think that’s the first and most important issue.
 Russia, whatever it is, is not the Soviet Union.
 Russia has no interest in going to war with NATO or Europe, for that matter.
 Russia never wanted this war and was goaded into it primarily by Washington.

 And that’s something that the Swedes don’t seem to understand.
 They’ve been listening to an utterly false and fictitious narrative.
-We are the ones who were oppressing Ukraine’s membership in NATO, unnecessarily, by the way.
+We are the ones who were pressing Ukraine’s membership in NATO, unnecessarily, by the way.

 At the Supreme Headquarters in Europe, I served under the American four-star [General], the Supreme Commander of Europe […] I would tell you that the conventional view of Ukraine was that Ukraine was performing a valuable mission by putting several hundred miles between NATO and the Russian military establishment, even though we did not view Russia by any means as a direct or imminent threat.